google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> You'll need to write the code to actually add the items.
+Note: You'll need to write the code to actually add the items.